swagmaster678/Brice-White-Field-Portfolio/README.md

 # Homework 2
-# Brice Whitefiel's Portfolio
+# Brice Whitefield's Portfolio
-* In this homework assignment I consolidated some commands to make the style.css more organized as well as efficient.
-For the HTML there were certain elements,classes, and attributes to fit the need of the requirements.
+* In this homework assignment I made a webpage from scratch using my knowledge of HTML,CSS, as well as CSSBoostrap.

     # Link to the website:
     [Deployed-Website](https://swagmaster678.github.io/Brice-White-Field-Portfolio/)